churuchuru/churuchuru/README.md

 A collection of interactive Python notebooks built with **Marimo**, served with a beautiful **Catppuccin Mocha** dark theme and **Hack Nerd Font** styling.

+This is an experimental repo for me to have fun, teach my son, and hopefully other parents might find this useful.

 ## Quick Start

 ```bash